semrush/intergalactic/website/docs/components/wizard/wizard.md

 margin-top: var(--intergalactic-spacing-1x);
 ```

-Sub-steps have the following styles:
+Sub-steps should have the following styles:

 ```CSS
 color: var(--intergalactic-text-primary-invert);